deweylab/CellO/README.md

 Notably, the input expression data's genes must match the genes expected by the trained classifier.
 If the genes match, then CellO will use a pre-trained classifier to classify the expression profiles (i.e. cells) in the input dataset.

-To provide an example, here is how you would run CellO on an example dataset stored in ``example_input/zheng_PBMC_10x``.
-This dataset is a set of 20k cells distributed by Chromium 10x.
+To provide an example, here is how you would run CellO on a toy dataset stored in ``example_input/Zheng_PBMC_10x``.
+This dataset is a set of 1,000 cells subsampled from the [Zheng et al. (2017)](https://www.nature.com/articles/ncomms14049) dataset.
 To run CellO on this dataset, run this command:

 ``python cello_predict.py -d 10x -u COUNTS -s 3_PRIME example_input/Zheng_PBMC_10x -o output/test``